Gold skull ring, 9 carat by Silver Hollow Jewellery

 Understanding Gold Jewellery as an Investment

-Gold has long served as a trusted store of value.
-In the early 1970s, gold traded at £15 per ounce ($35).
-By 2024, it trades at roughly £1,500–£1,600 per ounce ($1,900–$2,000) — an approximate 100× increase over 50 years.
+Gold has long been viewed as a trusted store of value and a symbol of enduring wealth.
+In the early 1970s, gold traded around £15 per ounce ($35).
+By 2024, it averaged between £1,500 and £1,600 per ounce ($1,900–$2,000) — an extraordinary hundredfold increase over fifty years.
+This history cements gold’s reputation for stability and long-term purchasing power.

 For insights on silver, find out more in our blog, Is It Worth Investing in Silver Jewellery?.